 Brian Pilarcik, Western Regional Director

 Brian is a 1996 graduate of Mansfield University and has a BS in Geography with an emphasis on Environmental Science and a minor in Biology.
 He has been the Watershed Specialist for the Crawford County Conservation District since 2000.
 He has been active in a number of watershed associations around Crawford County assisting with projects including fishing tournaments, lake monitoring, and in-lake habitat improvement projects.
 He also enjoys spending a good portion of his time around and on Pymatuning Reservoir fishing, hunting, and kayaking.
-As an active member of the Pymatuning Lake Association he has assisted the group with a number of projects around the lake including fishing tournaments, lake monitoring, and in-lake habitat improvement projects.
 Brian has served as a board member with the Pennsylvania Lake Management Society since 2001.
 He has spent most as a Western Regional Director and served one term as President Elect, President, and then Past-President.

 Milt Ostrofsky, Western Regional Director

 Milt has attended PALMS conferences and given presentations off and on for many years.
 He has served as a regional director since 2010.
 Milt has an undergraduate degree in zoology from the University of Vermont and a Master's and Ph.D. degree in biology (focus on limnology) from the University of Waterloo.
 He did a 2-year post-doctoral fellowship at McGill University applying phosphorus loading models to subarctic lakes.
 Milt's work experience includes the Vermont Department of Water Resources, and environmental consulting with Sheppard T. Powell Associates.
 He has been a professor of biology at Allegheny College for the past 32 years, teaching courses in ecology, limnology, and statistics.
 When he has free time, Milt enjoys hiking, camping, boating, reading American history and philosophy, and gardening.
 Lake Champlain is his favorite lake.